Stop & Shop: Beginning

 Stop & Shop's roots can be traced back to 1892, when Solomon and Jeanie Rabinowitz opened a grocery shop, called the Greenie Store, at 134 Salem Street, in the North End of Boston, Massachusetts.
 This store operated at this location until 1908.
 According to the company's web site, Stop & Shop was founded in 1914 in Somerville, Massachusetts, by the Rabinowitz family as the Economy Grocery Stores Company.
 Four years later, the store adopted the new self-service supermarket model recently pioneered by Piggly Wiggly.
 A second store opened later in 1914, several stores opened a year later and by 1917, the chain had 15 stores.
-Initially the stores sold only grocery items but soon after added meats, produce, milk, dairy, and some frozen foods.
+Initially, the stores sold only grocery items, but soon after added meats, produce, milk, dairy, and some frozen foods.
 Like A & P, they were pioneers of the modern grocery store, selling all types of food items under one roof.
 Stores were 10,000 to 15,000 sqft and in downtown and inner city areas in the Boston and Springfield metro areas.
 The chain had grown to 86 supermarkets by 1946, when the name was changed to Stop & Shop, Inc.

 Pre-1980s

 In 1959, Stop & Shop had 100 stores by opening in Natick, Massachusetts.
 In 1961, Stop & Shop bought the now-defunct department store chain Bradlees, based in Connecticut.
 Later, in the 60s, they bought the three-store chain ORBIT'S stores and merged them into Bradlees.
 Stop & Shop stores in Massachusetts were opening in suburban areas and in shopping plazas.
-In the early 1950s, Stop & Shop entered Connecticut and Rhode Island, in the early 1960s in New York, and the late 1960s in New Jersey.
+In the early 1950s, Stop & Shop entered Connecticut and Rhode Island, in the early 1960s in New York, and in the late 1960s in New Jersey.
 With Bradlees in the company, Stop & Shop began offering non-food items in their supermarkets.
-In many areas Stop & Shop and Bradlees were adjacent, allowing one-stop shopping; several of these combination stores were designated Family Centers.
+In many areas, Stop & Shop and Bradlees were adjacent, allowing one-stop shopping; several of these combination stores were designated Family Centers.
 Stop & Shop also operated the Medi-Mart pharmacy chain and the Perkins Tobacco chain.